usnistgov/ndn-dpdk/iface/README.md

 `Face_TxBurst` function is thread-safe.

 **TxLoop** type implements the send path.
-It dequeues a burst of L3 packets from `Face.txQueue`, calls **TxProc** to encode them into L2 frames.
+It dequeues a burst of L3 packets from `Face.txQueue`, calls `FaceTx_Output` to encode them into L2 frames.
-It then passes a burst of L2 frames to the lower layer implementation via `TxProc.l2Burst` function.
+It then passes a burst of L2 frames to the lower layer implementation via `Face_TxBurstFunc` function.
-TxProc is non-thread-safe, so that only one thread should be running TxProc for a face.

 ## Packet Queue